Dr. Mike Larsen

 Cloud and Precipitation Physics (PHYS 459, Section 1)

 Physics Problem Solving (PHYS 481, Section 1)

 -Research -I do research in an area broadly defined as atmospheric microphysics.
-In short, I study stuff in the sky smaller than a breadbox.
+In short, I study stuff in the sky smaller than a deck of playing cards.
 For most of my career, this has focused on studying small particles in the sky where the particle-like nature is relevant to the processes the particles are involved with.
 (In other words, I study aerosol particles, cloud droplets, and raindrops in contexts where the fact that they are discrete entities matter).

-The processes that I study include radiative transfer (the transmission of light), aerosol activation, cloud particle growth through mechanisms like condensation and collision/coalescence, and raindrop interactions.
+The processes that I study include radiative transfer (the transmission of light), aerosol activation, ice nucleation, cloud particle growth through mechanisms like condensation and collision/coalescence, and raindrop interactions.

 Our lab involves experimental (lab and fieldwork), computational, and data-analytic methods -- with an occasional foray into theoretical work, especially within the realm of stochastic geometry.
 We work on a lot of different problems, and we're always looking to work on interesting things.

 We have recently developed a lab web page highlighting our accomplishments and trying to keep track of the students who have worked in the lab over the years.
 If you are interested, it might be worth checking out.